beego/beedoc/en-US/mvc/controller/filter.md

 beego.InsertFilter("/*", beego.BeforeRouter, FilterUser)
 ```

->>>For filters which use session, they must be executed after `BeforeRouter` because session is not initialized before that, and don't forget to enable beego session module (see [Session control](../controller/session.md))
+>>>For filters which use session, they must be executed after `BeforeRouter` because session is not initialized before that, and don't forget to enable Beego session module (see [Session control](../controller/session.md))

 You can run filters against requests which matching a regex router rules: